Southwark London England About Methodology

 Time Walk

-A quiet stretch of Victorian Peckham
+A quiet stretch of Victorian Camberwell

-Knatchbull Road runs through the heart of Peckham as a residential street lined with early twentieth-century terraced houses.
+Knatchbull Road runs through the heart of Camberwell as a residential street lined with early twentieth-century terraced houses.
 The architecture, street pattern and general character reflect the late Victorian expansion of South London’s suburbs, when farmland gave way to orderly rows of workers’ homes and artisan dwellings.
 The street retains much of that period fabric, a quiet backdrop to one of London’s oldest and most vibrant communities.

 ✦ ✦ ✦